nicolereardon/Recipe-Ratings-Over-Time-EDA/README.md

 <h3>Description of Columns: </h3>
 <ul>
 <li>average_ rating: average number of minutes for each recipe</li>
-<li>Minutes: the number of minutes it takes to make the recipe</li>
+<li>minutes: the number of minutes it takes to make the recipe</li>
 <li>n_steps: the number of steps in the recipe</li>
 </ul>